bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 ### Task 1: Set up Project

-Using VSCode and a Command Line:
+Using VSCode and a Com mand Line:

 1. Fork repo and add TL as collaborator on Github.
 2. Clone your fork (not Lambda's repo by mistake!).